 Pallets: 4-way vs. 6-way

 The vast majority of colonies in commercial operations are on pallets to facilitate ease of movement with forklifts.
-There are many design components to be considered (clip style (U vs.W), open/closed centers, screened/closed floors, drainage holes, entrance size and orientation, . . .) when building pallets but the first decision a beekeeper will likely make is how many colonies per pallet they want to run.
+There are many design components to be considered (clip style (U vs.W), open/closed centers, screened/closed floors, drainage holes which can be rectified with the french drain installation, entrance size and orientation, . . .) when building pallets but the first decision a beekeeper will likely make is how many colonies per pallet they want to run.

 I’ve seen pallets designed for 2,3,4,6 and 8 colonies but the vast majority are either built for 4 or 6 colonies.
 As with most bee management topics, there isn’t a definitive ‘right’ answer and those on either side have strong opinions and preferences based on their priorities and needs.
 Factors to consider when choosing between 4 or 6 per pallet include: loading and transport, hive orientation/drift issues, and physical ease of working colonies.